-This report is intended to provide the basis for a determination that the federally recognized transportation plan1 (FRTP) and also the year 2015-2018 transportation improvement program (TIP) are in conformance with the early progress plan for the 2008 eight-hour ozone national ambient air quality standards (NAAQS) for the Wisconsin portion of the Chicago-Naperville, IL-IN-WI moderate nonattainment area2, and the maintenance plan for the 2006 24-hour fine particulate (PM{2.5}) NAAQS for the three-county maintenance area consisting of Milwaukee, Racine, and Waukesha Counties.
-The report is also intended to demonstrate that the year 2015-2018 TIP continues to serve to implement the FRTP.3
+This report is intended to provide the basis for a determination that the recommended year 2050 fiscally constrained transportation plan1 (FCTP) and also the year 2015-2018 transportation improvement program (TIP) are in conformance with the early progress plan for the 2008 eight-hour ozone national ambient air quality standards (NAAQS) for the Wisconsin portion of the Chicago-Naperville, IL-IN-WI moderate maintenance area2, and the maintenance plan for the 2006 24-hour fine particulate (PM{2.5}) NAAQS for the three-county maintenance area consisting of Milwaukee, Racine, and Waukesha Counties.
+The report is also intended to demonstrate that the year 2015-2018 TIP continues to serve to implement the FCTP.3

-This finding of conformity is for the 2008 eight-hour ozone NAAQS for the Wisconsin portion of the Chicago-Naperville, IL-IN-WI moderate nonattainment area, consisting of that portion of Kenosha County east of IH 94, and the for the three-county nonattainment area for the 2006 24-hour PM{2.5} NAAQS within Southeastern Wisconsin consisting of Milwaukee, Racine, and Waukesha Counties.
+This finding of conformity is for the 2008 eight-hour ozone NAAQS for the Wisconsin portion of the Chicago-Naperville, IL-IN-WI moderate nonattainment area, consisting of that portion of Kenosha County east of IH 94, and for the three-county maintenance area for the 2006 24-hour PM{2.5} NAAQS within Southeastern Wisconsin consisting of Milwaukee, Racine, and Waukesha Counties.
 Map 1 shows the nonattainment and maintenance areas within Southeastern Wisconsin.